Yellen, Powell say more needed to limit U.S. economic damage

 Republicans lawmakers pressed Yellen about reports the administration is preparing a new $3 trillion “Build Back Better” spending plan for infrastructure projects and improving education and job training.
 The measure would be partly financed by increasing taxes on the wealthy and corporations.

-Yellen said that the administration is considering boosting the corporate tax rate from the current 21% to 28%.
-It was cut in the Trump administration from 35% as part of the 2017 tax bill.
+Yellen said that the administration is considering boosting the corporate tax rate from the current 21 percent to 28 percent.
+It was cut in the Trump administration from 35 percent as part of the 2017 tax bill.

 “We have had a global race to the bottom in corporate taxation and we hope to put an end to that,” Yellen said.

 Rep. Barry Loudermilk, R-Ga., cited comments from critics that the administration’s relief package was more than six times larger than it needed to be.
-Yellen said that the country has lost 9.5 million jobs and if discouraged workers are counted, the jobless rate now would be over 9%.
+Yellen said that the country has lost 9.5 million jobs and if discouraged workers are counted, the jobless rate now would be over 9 percent.

 “We have a huge problem of joblessness” that needs to be addressed, Yellen said.